-Locations: Includes the unincorporated communities of Ralston and Garland (as defined by historic townsite boundaries), and the more "loosely" defined areas of Wapiti, Clark, and Willwood (south of the City of Powell).
+Locations: Includes the unincorporated communities of Ralston and Garland (as defined by historic townsite boundaries), and the more "loosely" defined areas of Wapiti, Clark, and Willwood (south of the Shoshone River).

-- Lot sizes vary by community, ranging from less than one-half acre to ten acres or more. - Community amenities vary, but may include parks, recreation centers, community centers, and places of worship. - Road surfacing (paved or unpaved) and maintenance vary by level of traffic and purpose of roadway. - Treated water may be available in some locations on a case-by-case basis; however, most development relies on individual wells and septic systems.
-Rural communites are and will continue to be limited by small lot sizes and uncertainty about the availability of treated water. - Fire service and emergency services are available.
+- Lot sizes vary by community, ranging from less than one-half acre to ten acres or more. - Community amenities vary, but may include parks, recreation centers, community centers, and places of worship.

-- The scale and intensity of new uses should be compatible with surroundings and designed to minimize impacts on established uses. - Refer to area-specific land use guidelines for the Clark, North Fork, Powell Local, and Cody-Powell Rural planning areas in Chapter 4 for additional guidance, as applicable.
+Refer to area-specific land use guidelines for the Clark, North Fork, Powell Local, and Cody-Powell Rural planning areas in Chapter 4 for additional guidance, as applicable.